Faezehabibi/pc_tutorial/receptive_field.md

 * **Classical RF**: The region where the neuron directly responds to the stimulus, positively or negatively, is called Classical Receptive Field (CRF).

-* **Extra-classical RF**: The region outside of the neuron's classical receptive field if can cause neuron to respond indirectly to the stimulus, positively or negatively, is called Cxtra-classical Receptive Field (ECRF) or non-classical RF.
+* **Extra-classical RF (Non-classical RF)**: The region outside of the neuron's classical receptive field if can cause neuron to respond indirectly to the stimulus, positively or negatively, is called Cxtra-classical Receptive Field (ECRF) or non-classical RF.